wesgarland/telnet-console/README.md

-# nrc - Node Runtime Console
+# Telnet Console for NodeJS

 A library for implementing runtime consoles in Node applications.
 This library allows you to trivially build a telnet daemon for your application that can buffer/intercept console log